That room above your garage has now become one of the most important rooms in the house.

 Cathedral Ceiling or Attic Insulation

-Do you notice ice dams on the roof above your bonus room in the winter and it’s impossible to keep it cool in the summer?
+Do you notice ice dams on the roof above the bedroom over the garage in the winter, and it’s impossible to keep it cool in the summer?

 You probably have little to no insulation in the ceiling or attic of your bonus room.